witsgroup-1/campus-infrastructure-management-docs/docs/Database_Schema.md

 - `userId` (String): Unique identifier for the user who reported the issue (e.g., firebase_uid).
 - `issueType` (String): The type of issue reported – e.g., "Electrical," "Plumbing."
 - `description` (Text): Detailed description of the issue.
-- `status` (String): Current status of the request – e.g., "Open," "In Progress," "Resolved."
+- `status` (String): Current status of the request – e.g., "Scheduled," "In Progress," "Completed."
 - `createdAt` (Timestamp): Date and time when the request was created.
 - `timestamp` (Timestamp): Date and time when the request will be dealt with by staff or had been dealt with.
 - `assignedTo` (String): Identifier for the staff member assigned to the request.